kaygundraka/Dokevi-AI/README.md

 ## Write Script

 The ai-agent script type is json-file.
-A script file is mapped onle one ai.
+A script file is mapped only one ai.
 The ai-element must write the same name as the file.

 You should write root node type as sequence node.
 If you add new node by code, you can use by name-element in script. const-array element is delivered cpp lamda parameter.
 (ConstDoubleMapType& constDoubleMap, ConstStringMapType& constStringMap) The root node is looping own child array.